guyotoceane/pokedeck/README.md

 ### Use Json Format
 Json is used to predict the next step which is to save the decks and their contents.

-In the beginning of the project we have use ArratList, so we had work again in our method to adapt with our new format
+In the beginning of the project we have used ArratList, so we had work again in our method to adapt with our new format